rubyriot/udacity-resume/README.md

 # udacity-resume
-Resume project for udacity course
+Resume project for udacity course.
+I've been instructed to commit my first change, so here it is.